FREQUENTLY ASKED QUESTIONS

 Q. Where does Woods for Learning Take Place?

-Leechpool and Owlbeech Woods, Horsham, Buchan Park, Crawley We are also able to offer an outreach programme subject to a risk assessment at your own site.
-Toileting: we have a covered area for privacy but children will need to be able to toilet themselves.
+We are also able to offer an outreach programme subject to a risk assessment at your own site.
+Toileting: in the club house; children will need to be able to toilet themselves if they on our camps.
 On the rare occasions accidents happen we will contact you to let you know however we abide by "locoparentis" if no parents/adults in charge e.g. a party" https://en.wikipedia.org/wiki/In_loco_parentis

 Q. What are the main benefits of Woods for Learning programme for children?